historical-navigation-and-cartography

 Role of Naturalists and Scientists

-- Charles Darwin’s voyage on the HMS Beagle
+- Charles Darwin's work on the Beagle

 Technological Innovations in Exploration

-- Telegraph for real-time communication
+- Telegraph for real-time coordination and reporting

 Modern Exploratory Techniques